 - Private Healthcare providers increasingly require specialist surgeons to perform colon and rectum disease surgery.
 Membership of the ACPGBI reflects this professional status and is respected in cases of litigation

 - Increasingly the ACPGBI recognise the role that colorectal surgeons play in the emergency rota, and with AUGIS, gives a voice to surgeons practicing emergency general surgery

 - Opportunities to engage with the Association through numerous committees, subcommittees and clinical advisory groups.
 Over 100 specialists are involved in developing and influencing policy and best practice guidelines.
 These posts are filled following advertisements to the membership and elections

 Professional support and mentorship

-- Partnership, through the ACPGBI, in national and international collaborative projects on diseases of the colon and rectum with other professional organisations is available.
+- Strong national and international links with other societies for collaborative projects on diseases of the colon and rectum

 - Reduced registration rates at Annual Meeting.